InclusieveKets/KasraTabrizi/session2/README.md

 ### Second project with shield

-Create three different versions of the same shield but use red for cutting, black for engraving and blue for rastering to see the difference

-the engraving one didnt quite work. see mistake in picture (the top of the shield).
+Create three different versions of the same shield but use red for cutting, black for engraving and blue for rastering to see the difference.
+The engraving one didnt quite work. see mistake in picture (the top of the shield).

 <p align="center">
     <img src="images/project2_shields.jpg" width="600" alt="project shields">